arthur-vilela/PP2-emotion-match/README.md

 ### Home page

+The landing page includes:
+- A title
+- A welcome message
+- The goal of the game
+- A list of instructions
+- A Start button
+- An icon linking to the project's GitHub page

-The landing page includes a title, a welcome message, the goal of the game and a list of instructions.
-From the get go, the user know what the game is about, why and how to play it.
+ From the get go, the user knows what the game is about, why and how to play it.
-Below the instructions, there is the "Start!" button, taking the user directly to the first round of the game.
+Below the instructions, there is the centralized "Start!" button, taking the user directly to the first round of the game.

 ![Screenshot of the game's homepage](docs/home-page.png)

 ### Game page

+The game page includes:

+- A short instruction
+- The emotion to be guessed
+- Four images depicting different emotions
+- An icon linking to the project's GitHub page

+When clicked, a box-shadow will appear around the image.
+It will be either green if correctly guessed or red if wrongly.

 ![Screenshot of the game's quiz page](docs/game-page.png)

 ### Final score page

+The final score page includes:

+- A short message to the user
+- A tally with the correct answers
+- A tally with the wrong answers
+- A short invitation to play one more time
+- A Restart button
+- An Instructions button

+The Instructions button will take the user back to the home page and the Restart button to a new first round, eliminating the need for using the "back button".

 ![Screenshot of the game's final score page](docs/final-score-page.png)

 ## Features left to implement

-- Add variations of images depending of user cultural background
+- Add variations of images depending of user cultural background.
+    - Since different cultures have different physical reactions and expression to different emotions, one interesting features to be implemented in the future could be a variation in images or emotions depending on the user's origin.

 - Add a counter to the game to increase the tension involved and make the game more involving.

 ## Usability

-The game is designed to be intuitive and user-friendly, ensuring that players of all ages and backgrounds can easily engage with it.
+The game is designed to be intuitive and user-friendly.
 Upon launching the game, users are greeted with a welcome screen that provides an overview of the game's purpose and instructions on how to play.
 The user can start the game by clicking the "Start!" button, which initiates the first round.

 During each round, the game presents the user with four images, each depicting different emotional expressions, and displays an emotion name at the top of the page.
 The user must click on the image that best represents the given emotion.
 The core functionality of the game revolves around several key functions: